by Mike Ratliff

 After salvation, I was most definitely changed.
 I finally understood that Christianity was a state of being rather than something that had to be worked for in order to deserve it.
 After that, however, it took several years of spiritual growth interspersed with periods of backsliding finally to mature to the point where the passage I placed at the beginning of this chapter made any sense.
 All Christians struggle with being godly and Christlike.
-If they are Soul-led and flesh-driven, they struggle big time trying to conform to this.
+If they are Soul-led (self-focused) and flesh-driven, they struggle big time trying to conform to this.
 It is only by maturing and becoming Spirit-led that it becomes manifest.

 Look at the behavior Paul is spelling out to the Colossians.
 We are to put on compassion, kindness, humility, meekness, and patience.
 We must bear with one another in forgiveness.
 This sounds a lot like the fruit of the Spirit to me.